| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 which creates `bin/twelf-sml' for the Twelf-SML mode

 (see section Twelf-SML Mode).
-Calling make clean
+Calling make clean will remove

 temporary files created by the SML compiler, but not the